So, you’ve got lower back pain from squats, do you?

 A Lack of Sufficient Hip Mobility

-If you spend most of your day sitting in front of the computer, watching television or driving in your car, I’m afraid to say that chances are you have shitty hip mobility.
+And if you spend most of your day sitting in front of the computer, watching television or driving in your car, I’m afraid to say that chances are good that you have shitty hip mobility.

 Weak Core Muscles

 Stabilizing the spine is the main function of your core, thus, weakness in these muscles results in an unstable spine, which will result in low back pain.

 The different muscles that make up your core and support your spine include:

 - The Rectus Abdominis

 Each of these muscles are important for stability in all 3D movements: